LuizSudo/UniverseStudio/README.md

 > This projects is in early development stage

 ## Build
+1. Clone the repository using `git clone --recursive https://github.com/LuizSudo/UniverseStudio.git`
-1. Install the Dependencies
+2. Install the Dependencies
-2. cd into `universtudio`
+3. cd into `universtudio`
-3. enter `make run`
+4. enter `make run`

 ## Dependencies
 - OpenGL